qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_overview.rst

 * Theming: The theming is done via CSS files.
 Have a look into the existing themes, to see how the styling is done.
 You can find the themes under ``framework/source/resource/qx/mobile/css/``.
+  To change the theme, just change the included CSS file in the ``index.html`` and change the loaded assets in your mobile application.
+There is a ``index.html`` file for the build version as well.
+You can find it in the ``source/resource/`` folder of your application.
 * No layout item: Only a few, essential, styles are provided by a widget.
 You should set all other styles of a widget via CSS, using the ``addCssClass`` method of a widget.
 * No queues: Elements are created directly.
 There is no element, layout, display queue.
 Keep this in